(Same River, New Waters …)

-Maybe no more, and yet we must pay due heed to plant the seed of hope. to fight for nourishment forgone.
-It might have been the will of the people, but, for folk who step into the same rivers ever newer waters flow …
+Maybe no more, and yet we must pay due heed and plant a seed of hope, to fight for nourishment forgone.
+It might have been the will of the people, but, for folk who step into the same river ever newer waters flow …